fallwink/LZU-Auto-COVID/README.md

 Just click `启用浏览器订阅打卡消息` in the `Fork仓库操作` part of the [Web Front-end](https://hollowman.ml/LZU-Auto-COVID-Health-Report/), and then open the notification permission according to the browser prompt

+Note:

-Note: it is recommended that the latest version of Google Chrome, Microsoft edge and Mozilla Firefox be selected for the browser.
+If the browser needs to receive notification, it is recommended to select the latest version of Google Chrome, Microsoft edge and Mozilla Firefox.

-Even if the browser is closed, you will still be able to receive a notification message.
+Even if the web page is closed, you will still be able to receive a notification message.

-Because the general browsers on Android uses FCM (firebase Cloud Messaging) to push, you usually need to make sure you can visit Google Service, install relevant Google services before you can use it.
-(For example, after clicking `启用浏览器订阅打卡消息`, the button does not change into `关闭...`, except from network problems, generally it's caused by your ROM version not supporting FCM push service.
-It is recommended to install Google framework or use the Global ROM version and try again.)
+Because the Chrome, Edge and Firefox for Android browsers uses FCM (firebase Cloud Messaging) to push, you usually need to make sure you can visit Google Service, install relevant Google services before you can use it.
+For example, after clicking `启用浏览器订阅打卡消息`, the button does not change into `关闭...`, except from network problems, please make sure you download latest version from Google Play Store, otherwise generally it's caused by your ROM version not supporting FCM push service.
+It is recommended to install Google framework or use the Global ROM version and try again.

 If your phone is Huawei or Honor phone and does not support FCM push service after installing Google framework (GMS), please refer to [this video (in Bahasa Indonesia but can just follow gesture)](https://www.youtube.com/watch?v=nLzYrxm0mMg).